Amandla Stenberg Comes Out as Gay

 Amandla Stenberg came out as gay in a new interview for Wonderland.

-The Everything, Everything star shared a picture of the corresponding shoot and cover story on Instagram.
+The Everything, Everything star shared a picture of the corresponding shoot and cover story on Instagram this weekend.

 "OUT & PROUD," part of her post read.
 "So happy to say the words Yep, I'm Gay in official print."